RezaZeraatkar/book_shelf/README.md

 - `npm run heroku-postbuild`: Builds the app for deployment on Heroku.

 ## License

-This project is licensed under the ISC License.
-Please refer to the license documentation in the repository for more information.
+This project is licensed under the terms of the MIT license.
+See the [https://opensource.org/license/mit/] file for details.

+## Contact

+If you have any questions or feedback, please feel free to send me an email at [r.zeraatkar1992@gmail.com].